 - School – Which school within the university

-- Type – The type of course being taken, such as lectures or labs.
+- Type – Courses are classified as either lectures or labs.

 - Semester – There are Three main semesters in the Year.
 Fall, Winter, and Summer.

-- Days of Week – Which days of the week the course is held.
-Classes can be held on one or more days of the week.
+- Days of Week – Courses are held on one or more days of the week.

 - Start – The starting time of the course